 Participants can also sign up for field trips, so that they can learn lessons from other industries that are applicable to health care.
 Plenary presentations, a debate, and a storyboard reception bring participants together to learn, to be entertained, and to be inspired.
 Each year adds a few surprises, too!

 Who Attends the Quality Forum?

 Participants are physicians, nurses, pharmacists, allied health professionals and students.
 They work in academic, quality improvement, administrative and senior executive roles.
 They are patients.
-In total, over 950 people will attend the main two days of Quality Forum.
+In total, nearly 1000 people will attend the main two days of Quality Forum.